aruncdl/arunblog/content/post/first-post/index.md

 ---
-title: 'Academic: the website builder for Hugo'
-subtitle: 'Create a beautifully simple website in under 10 minutes :rocket:'
+title: 'How to setup a personal blog?'
+subtitle: 'Free yourself from the clutches of social media'
-summary: Create a beautifully simple website in under 10 minutes.
+summary: Create a simple and beautiful personal blog in less than 10 minutes.
 authors:
 - admin
-- 吳恩達
 tags:
+- Blog
+- Custom Domain
-- Academic
+- Netlify
-- 开源
+- Github
 categories:
-- Demo
-- 教程
+- How To Guides
-date: "2016-04-20T00:00:00Z"
+date: "2020-08-18T00:00:00Z"
-lastmod: "2019-04-17T00:00:00Z"
+lastmod: "2020-08-18T00:00:00Z"
 featured: false
 draft: false